Enbridge Line 5: Lawsuits (2019–present)

 In June 2020, the U.S. Sixth Circuit Court of Appeals ruled the emergency response for the pipeline was adequate to protect wildlife in the Straits of Mackinac and the Michigan Court of Appeals sided with its ruling.
 Enbridge has stated that the pipeline is in good condition even though the outer coating has worn away in some places and steel braces are placed at places hit by erosion.
 It plans the construction of a utility tunnel in the bedrock under the Straits of Mackinac-the connector of Lake Michigan and Lake Huron, to house the Line 5 pipeline and to replace its six-kilometer underwater segment.
 Enbridge intends to begin work on the tunnel once it received all the necessary permits and expected to complete construction by 2024.

+In 2019, the Bad River Band of Lake Superior Chippewa filed a lawsuit against Enbridge.
+The tribe had revoked Enbridge's easement on its land in 2013, but after negotiations failed the company refused to remove the pipeline.
+In June 2023, district judge William Conley ruled that Enbridge was guilty of trespassing and awarded $5.1 million in damage payments.
+Enbridge was ordered to find an alternative route or shut the pipeline down by June 2026.
+The case was appealed and in February 2026 oral arguments in the case were presented to the United States Supreme Court.

 In May 2021, citing a 1977 treaty with the United States on the uninterrupted flow of oil and gas across the border, the Canadian government asked a U.S. court to stop Michigan from shutting down the pipeline, thus triggering a bilateral negotiation with Washington.
 The pipeline supplies fuel to much of Ontario and Quebec.

 In June 2022, the Environmental Permit Review Commission inside the Michigan Department of Environment, Great Lakes and Energy re-instated a petition from the Bay Mills Indian Community, who challenged a permit Enbridge needs to build its tunnel.